kaptandatasolutions/kaptandatasolutions.github.io/_posts/2024-10-09-Podcast-SPC-By-Kaptan-data-solution.md

 Exactly.
 And of course, patient safety as well.

 **Absolutely.** And to really understand all this, we’re going to dive into this article from KAPTAN DATA, published a few days ago on October 3, 2024.
-It was written by Kayhan, an assistant physicist and data analyst there.
+It was written by Kayhan, an Assistant Medical Physicist and Data Analyst there.
 They’ve just launched this new automated SPC solution.
 And let me tell you, it’s getting people talking.
 Experts are excited about it.
 But before we get into the details, let’s explain what SPC really is.

 ## What is SPC?